What happened last Congressional session?

 As part of complicated maneuvering to address the lack of US citizenship for thousands of intercountry adoptees in the US, a pared down version of the Adoptee Citizenship Act passed the House in March.
 But it’s not the actual ACA.
-It’s now wrapped up in amendments to a much larger and unrelated bill that is being negotiated between the House and Senate.
+It was wrapped up in amendments to a much larger and unrelated bill that was negotiated between the House and Senate.
 Ultimately, however, intercountry adoptee provisions were not included in the final bill.

 What happened in the House?